irata-gmbh/vscode-time-tracking/INTERNAL_ARCHITECTURE.md

 3. **Team Integration**: Share time tracking data across a team
 4. **Task Integration**: Link tracking sessions with tasks from issue trackers
 5. **Automatic Categorization**: Use AI to suggest categories based on file content
+6. **Database Backup**: Add functionality to backup and restore the SQLite database